Many people shuddered at the thought of setting up a blog.

 Show your audience how you have spent your day, what is your hobby, what made you happy/sad today, and incorporating products recommendation in your blog.

 Another example – assuming that you are a cyclist.
-Describe how your recent trip went, what gear helps you with your cycling trip, how do you plan to upgrade your equipment and what do you think is the next essential upgrade.
+Describe how your recent trip went, what are the useful gears for your cycling trip, how do you plan to upgrade your equipments and what do you think is the next essential upgrade.

 3. Best Of… Blog